URS Frequently Asked Questions

 They should be displayed as poster boards, whose height x width dimensions must be 36" x 48" or 48" x 48".
 Please notify us no later than March 6th if your poster will be larger than this.
 Posters must be readable from at least three feet away, the presentation title must be two inches high at a minimum, and the name(s) of the student presenter(s) and faculty mentor(s) must appear beneath the title with a height of at least once inch.
 Posters will be displayed on easels for the course of the event.
 Presenters should also be prepared to discuss their project and to answer questions from attendees during their assigned poster session.

-Posters will be set up on Friday, March 24th, 2017, and will be on display until the Symposium concludes on Saturday evening.
+Set-up date and time is determined by discipline.
+Posters will be set up Wednesday-Friday, March 20th-23rd, 2019 and will be on display until the Symposium concludes on Saturday evening.

 They should be fifteen minutes in length.
 Visual aids, such as a PowerPoint presentations, can be used.
 Please note that an additional two-three minutes will be allotted for a Q&A period.